zoxpx/pxdocs/content/install-with-other/docker/standalone/standalone-oci.md

     $latest_stable
 ```

+{{<info>}}
-> **Note:**
+**Note:**
-> Running the PX OCI bundle does not require Docker, but Docker will still be required to _install_ the PX OCI bundle.
+Running the PX OCI bundle does not require Docker, but Docker will still be required to _install_ the PX OCI bundle.
 If you do not have Docker installed on your target hosts, you can download this Docker package and extract it to a root tar ball and manually install the OCI bundle.
+{{</info>}}

 **Step 2: Configure PX under runC**